Chief Executive Officer – Ms Lucy Warner

 Lucy has previously worked with NHS England as the Responding to Concerns Lead, focusing on concerns in the medical workforce and with the NHS Revalidation Support Team supporting the implementation of appraisal and revalidation for doctors in England.
 She also previously headed up Primary Care for the Clinical Governance Support Team.

-Lynne Simpson is the NHS PHP and NHS GPH Director of Strategy and Services and leads the development of the service.
-She joined PHP in 2012 and works closely with service commissioners, external providers and the internal team.
-Lynne has worked in the NHS and at the Department of Health for over 20 years, and at PHP for 5 years.
+Lynne Simpson is the GPH Programme Director and leads the development of the service through a programme of projects.
+Lynne has worked in the NHS and at the Department of Health for over 25 years, and at the Practitioner Health Programme for 5 years.
 She is an experienced senior manager and has undertaken many roles including; strategic service delivery, business development, programme and project delivery, policy development, and performance management.

-She has the overview of the PHP service and focuses on external service development including liaison with commissioners and provision of external care.
+She has the overview of the GPH service improvement and external service development including liaison with commissioners and provision of external care.